Version 0.2 is now out of beta, and officially released!

 This may be relaxed in the future, using unsafe blocks.

-Stay tuned for the next two articles, on Separated FFI and Perfect Replayability.
+Stay tuned for the next two articles, on Fearless FFI and Perfect Replayability.
 If you want early access, feel free to swing by the discord server and ask!

 These are useful, but there is a vast field of possibilities in between, waiting to be explored!